Documentary Now!: Season 3

 The third season was met with critical acclaim from critics upon its premiere.
 On the review aggregation website Rotten Tomatoes, the season holds a 100% approval rating, with an average rating of 9.29 out of 10 based on 23 reviews.
 The website's critical consensus reads, "Incisively critical of the genre and equally delighted by its subjects, Documentary Now! nails mockumentary under the deft direction of Rhys Thomas and Alex Buono."
 Metacritic, which uses a weighted average, assigned the season a score of 88 out of 100 based on 8 critics, indicating "universal acclaim".

+Season 4

+The fourth season continued to receive critical acclaim.
+On Rotten Tomatoes, the season holds a 100% approval rating, with a critical consensus of: "Still sprightly while retaining its acerbic irreverence, Documentary Now! is an absolute treat for fans of documentary filmmaking and gut-busting comedy."
+Metacritic, which uses a weighted average, assigned the season a score of 82 out of 100 based on 10 critics, marking "universal acclaim".
+In Vanity Fair, Tara Ariano wrote: "Even a Documentary Now! episode that doesn't quite hit on all levels is a feast for the eyes; and at barely 23 minutes each, these episodes are extraordinarily intricate pieces of miniature art."

 Awards and nominations

 Home media

 The first two seasons were released by Mill Creek Entertainment on DVD and Blu-ray on August 14, 2018.
 The episode "Globesman" was included as a bonus feature in the Criterion Collection Blu-ray release of Salesman, while "Original Cast Album: Co-Op" was included as a bonus feature in the Criterion Collection DVD and Blu-ray release for Original Cast Album: Company, with a reunion of the cast and crew of the episode included as an additional feature.